frankwxu/digital-forensics-lab/STIX_for_digital_forensics/readme.md

 **Type Name:** x-webpage-visit-evidence

-The Webpage Visit Evidence object represents a single visit to a webpage.
+A Webpage Visit Evidence object represents a visit to a webpage.

 ### Properties